ltucker284/Basic-Chain/README.md

 which are necessary for the application to run.
 By default, this application uses the `bin` folder which contains the necessaries binaries to run this application on macOS.
 In order to run this on a linux machine, you must use the binaries in the `linux_bin` folder.
-To make sure the `linux_bin` is used, edit the `generate.sh` folder accordingly.
+To make sure the `linux_bin` is used, edit the `generate.sh` script in the `basic-network` folder accordingly.

 ## Network commands